Smarties98/MethPy/README.md

 └── Table              # Where table saves the csv and xlsx files
 ```

+> [!TIP]
+> A nested folder structure can be created inside `./Input`, but forward and reverse sequences must be saved with the same filename, appending F or R to indicate the strand.
+This naming convention is required for the `table` module to correctly associate the corresponding data.

 #### :books: Tutorial<a name="header5"/>

 Refer to the `tutorial.py` module to generate different examples to use as tutorial.